Toanan/SPO-Adm/README.md

 # SPO-Adm
+# Playground for future CSOM developpments

 SharePoint Online admin tool

-# Solution to connect to a sharepoint Online tenant, show sites and library and create modern site based on default communication and teams templates.
+Solution to connect to a sharepoint Online tenant, show sites and library and create modern site based on default communication and teams templates.

-# Playground for future CSOM developpments

 Login screen to SharePoint tenant